brockn/hdfs-nfs-proxy/src/main/resources/README.md

 # FAQ

 * How do I use the dameon with Kerberos security enabled?

-Note this support is experimental and requires all users must have kerberos principals.

 - Have a working Keberos enabled Hadoop cluster
 - Generated a keytab for the nfs/_HOST@DOMAIN user